population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 The failure of these coping
 mechanisms in the face of reductions in income likely contributed substantially to the large effects of lockdowns on food insecurity.

+![Impact on outside assistance ---
+Panel A
+  represents
+  coefficients from
+  fixed effects ordered
+  logit model, so for
+  the dependent
+  variables, 0
+  represents no change,
+  1 represents an
+  increase, and -1
+  represents a
+  decrease](../figures/income_assistance.pdf){#fig:income_assistance}

+![Impact on changes in number of household members and movement to urban area --- Panel B
+  represent
+  coefficients from
+  linear model with
+  household fixed
+  effects where
+  dependent variables
+  are continuous
+  variables](../figures/household_composition_and_urban_location.pdf){#fig:members_location}

 As households faced greater food insecurity during lockdowns, it is possible that, on the one hand, some household members left to look for